 Background

 More than 90% of the estimated 415 million diabetes mellitus patients worldwide aged 20 to 79 suffer from type 2 diabetes mellitus (T2DM), which includes a projected 193 million people who remain undiagnosed.
-Current screening tests, i.e., glycated hemoglobin (HbA1c) and elevated fasting plasma glucose (FPG), identify less than 50% of undiagnosed T2DM patients and provide no information how the disease will develop in prediabetic patients generally considered to advance to T2DM.
+Current screening tests, i.e., glycated hemoglobin (HbA1c) and elevated fasting plasma glucose (FPG), identify less than 50% of undiagnosed T2DM patients and provide no information how the disease will develop in prediabetic patients who are generally considered to advance to T2DM.
 Thus, additional diagnostic and prognostic biomarkers are required for personalized treatment.

 Methods